Main Rang Sharbaton Ka: Critical reception

 The song received mostly favourable reviews from music critics.

 The Times of Indias Bryan Durham picked the track as the best song from the album and felt that everything about the song is 'pitch-perfect'.
 Joginder Tuteja of Rediff.com felt that the simplicity in the tune of the song and the vocals by Aslam and Chinmayi is what hooks the listener in the song.
 Sankhayan Ghosh of The Indian Express commented: "To give credit where it's due, the hook line is melodic, but the rest sounds too formulaic to leave a lasting impression", adding that the song resembles of "Tera Hone Laga Hoon" from Ajab Prem Ki Ghazab Kahani.

 Mohar Basu of Koimoi thought that Atif Aslam and Chinmayi did a spectacular job, but criticised the song for having a 'flimsy feel' to it.

-Reprise Version
+Reprise version

-A reprise version of the song was included in the soundtrack, composed and written by Pritam and Irshad Kamil respectively.
+A reprise version of the song was included on the soundtrack, composed and written by Pritam and Irshad Kamil respectively.
 The version is sung by Arijit Singh.
 It was released along with other tracks in the soundtrack of the album on 10 September 2013.
 The version has the same composition as of the original but a slight change in lyrics in the second antara.